timbenniks/timbenniksdev-2024/content/3.videos/mp/000-ubGZoaWMqLw.md

 videoId: ubGZoaWMqLw
 transcript: "[Music] oh [Music] [Music] so in about uh 10 minutes I'm going to be on stage introducing Evan you so I have to get [Music] ready [Music] morning Amsterdam need more content [Music] J [Music] [Music] [Applause] oh okay can you just ask me the question so it feels more natural and when I arve on stage I was like quite stressed and really nervous and then people uh just started to applo to me like and I felt so uh so better than the people were just so welcoming just I felt much more relaxed after yeah it was amazing honestly uh very good um so I'm blown away yeah pretty [Music] sure"
 tags:
-  - vuejs
-  - vuejs-amsterdam
+  - Media
-  - conference
+  - Content
-  - interview
+  - Development
-  - frontend
+  - frameworks
-  - web-development
+  - web development
-  - event-coverage
+  - community
 playlist: mp
 ---